Orcomp/SolutionGenerator/README.md

 ## Customising

-To add a new template to the template set is as easy as
+Adding a new template to the template set is as easy as:

-- create a VS solution interactively with your favorite tool
+- create a VS solution interactively using your favorite tool
-- remove some folders to spare vith space like 'obj'. (optional, recommended)
+- remove some folders to spare with space like 'obj'. (optional, recommended)
-- place a text file named .description into the root (optional, recommended).
+- place a text file named '.description' into the root (optional, recommended).
 For syntax please refer to the included template zips in SolutionGenerator project's /Templates folder.
-- ZIP the whole folder, name as you want
+- ZIP the whole folder, name according your preference
 - place the zip file to the executable's folder under ./templates
 - if you would like to make your template to an out of the box template, include the .zip file into the SolutionValidator project's Templates folder as content file, and set its property 'Copy to Output Directory'  to 'Copy if newer'